minprog/pyprog/opdrachten/week2/rechthoeken/venglish.md

 We can check this better if we have the exact coordinates of the rectangles.
 In this case we do have some data, like the position of the *left side* of A (Ax1) and the *right side* of A (Ax2).
 When we subtract these two, the result is one of the dimensions of A.

+    Ax2 - Ax1 = 7

-Using Ay1 and Ay2 we can calculate the other dimension.
+Using Ay1 and Ay2 we can calculate the other side of that rectangle.
-Then we can calculate the sides of rectangle B.
+Then we can calculate the sides of rectangle B. Are the sides equal indeed?

 ## Assignment